icrichmond/CSEE2022Presentation/writing/RoughDraftFull.md

 We are currently in the data collection stage.

 ## Chapter 2 - Legacy effects of land-use types on regulatory ecosystem service capacity of park trees
 The present-day effects of past land-use types, also known as legacy effects, have been demonstrated to influence various ecological processes and functioning.
-Past land use changes the structure of the current environment, from differences in soil nutrient levels [@ziter2018] to levels of recreational use by humans [@dallimer2015].
-Cultural landscapes such as cities often have histories with high rates of land use change due to management by humans [@ziter2017].
-The highly managed nature of cities paired with a rapid rate of development often results in rapid rates of land use change with little to no landscape-scale planning with respect to proportions and placement of different land cover types.
+One factor that has legacy effects on the urban environment is past land use type [@ziter2018].
+Past land use can change the structure of the current urban environment in many ways, from differences in soil nutrient levels [@ziter2018] to levels of recreational use by humans [@dallimer2015].
+Because cities are cultural landscapes, they often have histories with high rates of land use change due to management by humans [@ziter2017].
+The high intensity of management paired with a rapid rate of development in cities often results in rapid rates of land use change with little to no landscape-scale planning with respect to proportions and placement of different land cover types.

-As urban populations grow, land is often developed and redeveloped to meet the needs of new residents.
-The expansion of cities in North America results in the development of agricultural land and forested area [@alig2004] but can also result in the redevelopment of industrial, commercial, and residential land use types within the city's borders [@koebel1996].
-The mix of development and redevelopment results in a wide array of past land use legacies within urban areas.
+The rapid rates of land use change in cities is driven by new development and redevelopment, both of which are designed to meet the needs of new residents.
+The expansion of cities in North America specifically results in large swaths of of agricultural land and forested area being developed to grow the city [@alig2004].
+However, due to intensification within the city's borders, urban expansion can also result in the redevelopment of industrial, commercial, and residential land use types [@koebel1996].
+The mix of new development and redevelopment results in a wide array of past land use legacies within urban areas.

-Intrinsically tied to the growing population in cities is the increased need for regulatory ecosystem services.
-As part of the strategy for meeting increased ecosystem service demands, parks are being developed across the urban landscape as a crucial provider of ecosystem services to urban residents.
+Intrinsically tied to urban expansion is the increased need for regulatory ecosystem services within the city's borders.
+Urban parks are  a crucial provider of ecosystem services to urban residents and are developed throughout city borders to improve the quality of life of residents.
 The complex nature of urban development results in park development occurring on many different land use types, which begs the question:

 > What are the legacy effects of past land-use types on our current parks' ecosystem service capacities?